1940 Canberra air disaster: Crash

 The Ministers and General White, with their staff, were being flown from Melbourne to Canberra for a Cabinet meeting.
-The aircraft, a RAAF Lockheed Hudson II bomber, was flown by an experienced Royal Australian Air Force (RAAF) officer, Flight Lieutenant Robert Hitchcock.
+The aircraft, a RAAF Lockheed Hudson II bomber, was flown by an experienced RAAF officer, Flight Lieutenant Robert Hitchcock.
 The aircraft, A16-97, had been in service with the RAAF since 20 June 1940, and was being operated by No.2 Squadron.

 The Perth Daily News reported: "The plane was seen by watchers at the Canberra Aerodrome and the Air Force station to circle the drome, and then rise and head south.
 It disappeared behind a low tree-dotted hill.
 There was an explosion and a sheet of flame, followed by a dense cloud of smoke...
 The Canberra Fire Brigade and ambulances from Canberra and Queanbeyan, across the border in New South Wales, as well as several Air Force tenders, arrived soon afterwards and fire extinguishers were played on the blazing wreckage.
 After about half-an-hour, when the blaze had died down, it was seen that the entire undercarriage, wings and structural supports of the plane had been torn away and were a smouldering mass in which were the charred bodies of those on board."

 The plane came down in a paddock on "Dundee", a grazing property of 888 acre owned by Duncan Cameron.